by Dubsnatch Team March 09, 2023

 In 2010, three of the five members left TVXQ!, turning the five-piece group into a duo.

-Changmin and Yunho are still doing activities up to this year.
+Changmin and Yunho are still doing activities up to this year and released a Japanese EP titled Epitaph last March of 2022.

 They were considered a 'monster rookie' during their debut after winning several end-of-the-year music awards in 2005.